Iván Ania: Coaching career

 After retiring, Ania played in the Liga de Fútbol Indoor with Oviedo before being appointed manager of Covadonga on 8 December 2011.
 He left on 21 June 2013, and returned to the former on 18 November at the helm of the B team.

-Ania took over Caudal Deportivo on 11 June 2015, achieving promotion to the third tier in his first year.
-He left in May 2017, becoming head coach of CF Villanovense the following month.
+Ania took over Caudal on 11 June 2015, achieving promotion to the third tier in his first year.
+He left in May 2017, becoming head coach of Villanovense the following month.

 On 17 May 2018, after narrowly missing out a play-off spot, Ania left Villanovense and was appointed at Racing de Santander also in the third division.
 He led the club to promotion at the end of the season, but was dismissed on 11 November 2019.

-On 21 June 2021, Ania joined Algeciras CF of Primera División RFEF, signing a four-year contract.
-He departed on 27 June 2023, and took over Córdoba CF the following day.
+On 21 June 2021, Ania joined Algeciras of Primera División RFEF, signing a four-year contract.
+He departed on 27 June 2023, and took over Córdoba the following day.
 In his debut campaign in charge, he returned the Andalusians to the professional leagues after five years; his last experience there had also been in 2019, with Racing.